Borche/profile-website/README.md

 # profile-website
-This is a website where I put my portfolio as a web developer
+This is the repo/website where I put my online portfolio as a developer.